E3 Hiring Veterans Is a Smart Investment

 Include Veterans' Representatives on the E3 Team

-When forming an E3 team in your local community, consider inviting veterans' representatives from your Local Veterans' Employment Representatives Program (LVER) or your local Disabled Veterans' Outreach Program (DVOP) Exit.
+When forming an E3 team in your local community, consider inviting veterans' representatives from your Local Veterans' Employment Representatives Program (LVER) or your local Disabled Veterans' Outreach Program (DVOP).
 By participating on the E3 team, veterans' representatives will gain a better understanding of the knowledge and skill sets local businesses require.
 Better informed, the representatives can then offer veterans more effective employment and training services.
 Find your local LVER and DVOP representative Exit and introduce them to the E3 framework.
+More information can be found at the Department of Labor's Veterans' Employment and Training Service (VETS) page.

 Expand the Workforce by Hiring Veterans